Donna Zakowska

 Donna Zakowska (born 1954) is an American costume designer.
 According to AMC, "Donna Zakowska has designed for film, theatre, circus, opera, music and puppet theatre, including nine seasons for the Big Apple Circus and a concert tour for Mick Jagger."
-Her costume designs for the John Adams (miniseries) won an Emmy Award in 2009.
+Her costume designs for the John Adams won an Emmy Award in 2009.
 Zakowska's costumes for The Marvelous Mrs. Maisel won an Emmy Award for "Outstanding Period Costumes" in 2019.

 Life and early career

 Donna Zakowska was born in Brooklyn in 1954.
 She attended Barnard College, the École des Beaux-Arts in Paris, and the Yale School of Drama.

-During her early career, according to Zakowska, "I began designing the Big Apple Circus and working as an assistant on Woody Allen films."
+Regarding her early career, Zakowska said "I began designing the Big Apple Circus and working as an assistant on Woody Allen films."

 Period costume, 18th century

 Zakowska was head costume designer for HBO miniseries John Adams (2008).
 For her work on the series, she received an award from the Costume Designers Guild in 2008 and an Emmy in 2009.

 Zakowska later became head costume designer for the AMC drama Turn: Washington's Spies, also set in the 18th century, which aired on AMC for four seasons, from April 2014 to August, 2017.